microsoft/vscode-python-devicesimulator/docs/how-to-use.md

 ### Note

 \* Sensors currently not supported by the official adafruit_circuit_playground Express library (v2.1.2).
+\** The regular communication is using the stdout and stdin of the Pyhton process.
+But when you debug your code, it will use a communication over sockets on the port 5678.